 Even the Mexican and Italian eateries onboard offer interpretations rather than traditional dishes.
 Clients will find a few of the usual cruise suspects at The Galley (which is more like a gathering of food trucks than a buffet), such as burgers and an all-day omelet station, but even here the traditional is outnumbered by things like sushi bento boxes, ramen and upscale tacos.

 We’ve never been on a cruise that’s as LGBTQ+ friendly as Scarlet Lady.
 A large percentage of passengers on our April 2022 sailing were gay and there was often a flamboyance to the experience that was unmistakable.
 It’s part of what made the Virgin vibe fun.
 But it’s not for everyone.

 “If your clients feel uncomfortable around the LGBTQ community, this might not be the right cruise for them,” said Richard Tennant, owner of Xanadu Travel, LCC, an independent agency in the Avoya Travel Network.

 Sandy Clark, owner of Sandy Clark Travel in Plano, TX, a Nexion-member agency agreed.
 “I do not think I would recommend the cruise to more reserved, or conservative clients.”

-Amy Madson, owner of an Orlando-based Dream Vacations franchise, spoke even more plainly, saying “Anyone easily offended, close-minded, [with] strong opinions about alternative lifestyles…” is not the right fit for Virgin Voyages.
+Amy Madson, owner of an Orlando-based Dream Vacations franchise, spoke even more plainly, saying “Anyone easily offended, close-minded…” is not the right fit for Virgin Voyages.

 5. Previous Cruisers Who Like Cruising Just the Way It Is